Wu-5558/YOLO-SDD/README.md

 # YOLO-SDD
 This is the official implementation of YOLO-SDD.
-The source code will be open source.
+The source code will be open.